idekerlab/llm_evaluation_for_gene_set_interpretation/.ipynb_checkpoints/README-checkpoint.md

    The data is already in the [data directory](./data) (refer to the README in this directory for detail information about the data)

-   If need to download GO, follow the code below:
+   if need to download GO, follow the code below:
     ```
     ## download and parse GO_BP terms
     outdir = 'data/GO_BP/'